 The payments you receive from a charitable gift annuity are tax-free and can help supplement your retirement income.
 Additionally, the donation itself is tax-deductible.
 Charitable gift annuities can be an excellent way to support a cause you care about while also receiving financial benefits.

-While there are many benefits to establishing a charitable gift annuity, there are some drawbacks to consider as well.
-First, you will not be able to access the money that you donate until you reach retirement age.
-Additionally, the payments you receive may not keep up with inflation if the interest rate remains low.
-Finally, if you pass away before receiving payments, your beneficiaries will not receive anything.
+While there are many benefits to establishing a charitable gift annuity, there are some drawbacks to consider.
+First, you will not be able to access the money you donate until you reach retirement age.
+Additionally, your payments may not keep up with inflation if the interest rate remains low.
+Finally, your beneficiaries will not receive anything if you pass away before receiving payments.

 Charitable Gift Annuities are not insured.